MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/refresh-troubleshooting-refresh-scenarios.md

 ## Access to the resource is forbidden

 This error can occur because of expired cached credentials.
-Clear your internet browser cache by going signing into Power BI and going to `https://app.powerbi.com?alwaysPromptForContentProviderCreds=true` to force an update of your credentials.
+Clear your internet browser cache, then sign into Power BI and go to `https://app.powerbi.com?alwaysPromptForContentProviderCreds=true` to force an update of your credentials.

 ## Data refresh failure because of password change or expired credentials

 Data refresh can also fail due to expired cached credentials.
-Clear your internet browser cache by going signing into Power BI and going to `https://app.powerbi.com?alwaysPromptForContentProviderCreds=true`, which forces an update of your credentials.
+Clear your internet browser cache, then sign into Power BI and go to `https://app.powerbi.com?alwaysPromptForContentProviderCreds=true`, which forces an update of your credentials.

 ## Refresh a column of the ANY type containing TRUE/FALSE results in unexpected values